 There are also variations of armor-piercing ammunition, such as:

 - Armor-Piercing Incendiary (API) rounds: These rounds combine the armor-piercing capability with an incendiary component, which ignites upon penetration, causing additional damage to the target through fire.
+These rounds can often be identified with a “colored tip” on the end.

 - Armor-Piercing Discarding Sabot (APDS) rounds: These rounds feature a sub-caliber penetrator encased within a lightweight sabot that falls away after leaving the barrel.
 The smaller penetrator maintains a high velocity, enabling it to penetrate armor more effectively.